 Ludwig said the optimal approach for weight loss success is a low-carb, high-fat (LCHF) diet because it suppresses appetite and prevents the blood-sugar spikes that fuel inflammation and weight gain.

-“We have to forget the low-fat paradigm,” said Dr. Ludwig.
+“We have to forget the low-fat paradigm,” said Dr. Ludwig, author of Always Hungry?: Conquer Cravings, Retrain Your Fat Cells, and Lose Weight Permanently.
 “Some high-fat foods like avocado, nuts and olive oil are among the healthiest foods we could possibly eat.”